 And so it happened.
-It was probably not really much of a surprise that P2P lender Lendy would enter some kind of administration one day, although perhaps it has occurred a little bit sooner than we would have envisaged.
-It was revealed that the FCA were monitoring operations as late as last month, and now it seems that either money or patience has run out.
+It was probably not really much of a surprise that P2P lender Lendy would enter some kind of administration one day.
+Perhaps it has occurred a little bit sooner than we would have envisaged.
+It was revealed that the FCA were monitoring operations as late as last month.
+Now it seems that either money or patience has run out.
 In truth, the demise has been happening for a very long time.
 I was ‘out’ of Lendy in the early part of 2018, but even then this was too late as some loans were unsaleable even then.

 In typical Lendy style this was not well communicated.
-The timing might have been chosen well: a Friday afternoon before a Bank Holiday weekend.
+The timing might have been chosen well.
+The nail falls a Friday afternoon before a Bank Holiday weekend.
 Even now, there may be users who may not have a clue this has happened as there have been no official communications.
 But on logging into the website you are greeted with an unwelcome administration notice.

 What does this mean for investors?

 This is not good news for investors.
 At the very least, you can expect your money to be tied up for a while with no interest (although no change to what was happening anyway).
-The loans made will now have to be unwound by the administrators, and given the incredible amount of can-kicking, the painful decisions that Lendy were too scared to take will now be done.
+The loans made will now have to be unwound by the administrators.
+Given the incredible amount of can-kicking, the painful decisions that Lendy were too scared to take will now be done.

 Money invested here, as with most P2P platforms are not covered by the Financial Services Compensation Scheme (FSCS), so the entire value is at risk.

-Without going into specifics there are some absolutely terrible loans on the platform which were not defaulted because of the large losses and very bad publicity they would have brought.
+Without going into specifics there are some absolutely terrible loans on the platform.
+These were not defaulted because of the large losses and very bad publicity they would have brought.
 The better loans amounted to very few in truth, and even these may suffer a capital cut because there may be no other facilities to continue development funding.

 The answers to some nagging questions will also become obvious now.
 Funds have gone missing in some instances without any explanation, and the Provision Fund may not be one at all, as Lendy itself used the balance as security for something.